 - Council Representative (PG Science) x 1 position

 - Council Representative (UG Engineering) x 4 positions

 - Council Representative (UG Medicine) x 2 positions

-In these Autumn Elections, we’re electing, for the first time, committee roles in our nine new Liberation & Community Networks.
+In these Autumn Elections we’re electing committee roles in our nine new Liberation & Community Networks.
 Each network is chaired by the Liberation & Community Officer that you elected in the Leadership Elections earlier this year.
 However, there are an additional three roles available in each network, and you can find out more about what each does below.